Colin Greenwood: Other work

 In 1997, Greenwood participated in a campaign to encourage students from state schools to apply for his alma mater, Cambridge University.
 In 2004, Greenwood participated on a panel in the annual sixth-form conference run by Radley College in collaboration with School of St Helen and St Katharine, speaking about digital rights management.

-Greenwood contributed bass to two soundtracks by his brother Jonny, Bodysong (2003) and Inherent Vice, and on his score for the 2008 film Woodpecker.
+Greenwood contributed bass to two soundtracks by his brother Jonny, Bodysong (2003) and Inherent Vice, and to the soundtrack for the 2008 film Woodpecker.
 He played bass on the albums Amir (2018) and Sahar (2022) by the Belgian-Egyptian singer Tamino, the album World's Strongest Man (2018) by Gaz Coombes, and on "Brasil" from Earth (2020), the debut solo album by the Radiohead guitarist Ed O'Brien.
 He contributed beat programming to Yorke's song "Hearing Damage" from the soundtrack to The Twilight Saga: New Moon, and on "Guess Again!" from Yorke's album Tomorrow's Modern Boxes (2014).
 In 2013, he soundtracked a Dries van Noten runway show, performing solo bass guitar.
 In 2018, he reviewed Michael Palin's book Erebus: The Story of a Ship for the Spectator.

 In late 2022, Greenwood toured Australia as part of Nick Cave and Warren Ellis's band.
 He appeared on their 2023 live album Australian Carnage.
 Greenwood joined Cave's North American tour in September 2023, and contributed bass to the 2024 album Wild God by Nick Cave and the Bad Seeds.
 He joined Cave and the Bad Seeds on their 2024 tour after their bassist, Martyn P. Casey, fell ill.
 That October, Greenwood published a book, How to Disappear: A Portrait of Radiohead, comprising his photographs of Radiohead taken between 2003 and 2016.
+On March 18, 2026, Greenwood performed as part of the house band at the Barbican Centre, London, for the release of the Marianne Faithfull documentary Broken English.